 Are There Any Dangers of a Cracked Heat Exchanger?

 When fossil fuels burn, they create fumes containing carbon monoxide harmful fumes and safely conduct them to the chimney, all while transferring “clean” heat into your home.
-If a crack or rust compromises the heat exchanger, dangerous flue gases and carbon monoxide may leak into the house, resulting in illness and possibly death of the occupants.
+If a crack or rust compromises the heat exchanger, dangerous flue gases, such as nitrous oxide and carbon monoxide, may leak into the house, resulting in illness and possibly death of the occupants.
+Carbon monoxide poisoning can cause flu-like symptoms, including dizziness, headaches, and weakness.

 Should I Get Carbon Monoxide Detectors?

-Aside from keeping up on furnace maintenance, we recommend you have carbon monoxide detectors installed.
-If your carbon monoxide detectors discover gas in the home, make sure to open your windows, vacate the premises, and call emergency services immediately.
+Aside from keeping up with furnace maintenance, we recommend you have carbon monoxide detectors installed.
+If your carbon monoxide detectors discover gas in the home, make sure to open your windows, vacate the premises, and call for Alpharetta emergency HVAC services immediately.

 For more information about our services or gas repairs in Alpharetta, GA, contact Gagne Heating & Air Conditioning today.